milchinskiy/ward/docs/api_user_guide.md

 - `nil|string` means the function returns either `nil` or a Lua string.
 - “bytes string” means a Lua string whose contents are raw bytes (binary-safe).
-- Paths are typically accepted as strings.
+- Paths are typically accepted as strings (and in most ward.fs APIs also as ward.fs.path objects).
 - Most option tables are optional; when omitted, defaults apply.

 ---